 If you have made a loss on the rental and you would like to carry that loss forward against future years’ taxable profits, you will need to complete a tax form.

-If your rental income exceeds the £7,500 limit, you must complete a tax return and you will need to choose whether to opt-in (pay tax on the gross rental income minus £7,500) or opt out (pay tax on the gross rental income minus allowable expenses).
+If your rental income exceeds the £7,500 limit, you must complete a tax return.
+You will need to choose whether to opt-in (pay tax on the gross rental income minus £7,500) or opt out (pay tax on the gross rental income minus allowable expenses).

-Even if you intend to use the use the Rent a Room scheme, it’s still a good idea to keep records of expenses as well as income, in case you decide to opt out of the scheme later on.
+Keep a record of your income for at least 6 years.
+Even if you intend to use the Rent a Room Scheme, keep a record of expenses too in case you decide to opt out later.

 Check the HMRC website for their guidance notes.